nvtkaszpir/DevOps-Knowledge-Base/scm/devops.rst

 What is DevOps
 --------------

+* What’s Trending with DevOps Tools: A Study Using Google: devops-tools-trending_
 * A Generalized Model for Automated DevOps: automated-devops_
 * Digging Deeper into DevOps: digging-deeper-devops_
 * What is DevOps?
 3 progressively broader perspectives: what-is-devops_